joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 ![](../assets/linked-list-example.png)

-It is similar to an array, but there are a few differences
+It is similar to an array, but there are a few differences.
+One is chosen over the other depending on the functionality/speed of certain operations for certain tasks.
+For example, the forward and back buttons on a browser typically have data stored in a [linked list](https://www.geeksforgeeks.org/applications-of-linked-list-data-structure/).

 Based on your reading, what are the main differences?